99cardz/g-delnummer/README.md

 A C++ program that computes a Gödel number from a given string of characters with assigned values.

+Files are not divided into folders as per requirement.

 https://en.wikipedia.org/wiki/Gödel_numbering

 ## ```Primes```